nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 1c1.
 ForgetMeNot shows error message of the wrong details.

-	2a.
-User changed his/her mind.

-> 2a1.
-Command is removed.

 <!-- @@author -->

 #### Use case: Mark task as done